 - The catheter will drain into your child's diaper or a bag taped to his leg.
 Some urine may leak around the catheter when he urinates.
 There may also be a spot or two of blood.
 This is normal.

 If your child has a catheter, he may have bladder spasms.
 These may hurt, but they are not harmful.
-If a catheter has not been put in, urinating be uncomfortable the first day or 2 after surgery.
+If a catheter has not been put in, urinating may be uncomfortable the first day or two after surgery.

 Your child's provider may write a prescription for some medicines:

 - Medicines to relax the bladder and stop bladder spasms.
 These may cause your child's mouth to feel dry.

 - Prescription pain medicine, if needed.
 You can also give your child acetaminophen (Tylenol) for pain.